hebe889900/random-quote-of-the-day/README.md

 ### Todo list

-- [ ]Color fade in animation when click the button
+- [ ] Color fade in animation when click the button
-- [ ]A way to add the background color
+- [X] A way to add the background color
-- [ ]Change the order of displaying quotes and authors
+- [X] Change the order of displaying quotes and authors
-- [ ]Change the fonts of the quotes
+- [X] Change the fonts of the quotes
-- [ ]Change the fonts of the authors
+- [X] Change the fonts of the authors
-- [ ]Find a database to load avatar of each authors
+- [ ] Find a database to load avatar of each authors
+- [ ] Change the background of the author to black and font color to white

 ## Authors